Skip to content

 Tour icon

-Want to visit your favorite theme park or museum?
+Would you like to visit your favorite museum and theme park?
 For discounted attraction tickets and tours, look for Klook!

 Transportation icon

 For transfers from point A to point B, go for 12Go!
-It has extensive coverage of ground transports and ferries, too.
+It has an extensive coverage of ground transports and ferries, too.

 Bangkok Travel Guide Question: It is also known as the Temple of the Dawn?